nickitat/flov/README.md

 *Dunno whether the following idea is well known or not.
 But I never heard it before.*

 ## The problem
 We have a sequence of integers, which grows time after time.
 And sometimes we want to check, if the given integer is already present in our sequence or not.
-So, we need a data structure with operations `Insert(key)` and `Find(key)`.
+So, we need a data structure supporting operations `Insert(key)` and `Find(key)`.

 ## The approach
 Lets store all the numbers in a vector-like manner: new key is always placed right after the last one.
-And for every node maintained a table `link[]` the size of our integer type (in bits).
+And for every node we will maintaine the table `link[]` the size of our integer type (in bits).

-So, `node.link[5]` will be the link to the nearest node (from the right) with a key having exactly the same first 5 bits (from 0-th to 4-th) and which fifth bit is the opposite to the `node.key`'s fifth bit.
+For the given node `node.link[5]` is defined to be the link to the nearest node (from the right) with a key having exactly the same first 5 bits (from 0-th to 4-th) and which fifth bit is the opposite to the `node.key`'s fifth bit.

 ## Implementation

 ### Find

-Find became as simple as that:
+Find is as simple as that:

 ```cpp
 Find(key) {